As an online seller, your goal is to outperform your competitors and stay ahead of the competition, right?

 Step 4 - Analyze Market Trends

-After conducting competitor analysis, the next thing you may want to do is analyze the recent market trends.
-Doing so will help you find out the current demand for your products?
+After conducting a competitor analysis, the next thing you may want to do is analyze the recent market trends.
+Doing so will help you find out the current demand for your products.

 While doing market research, make sure you pay attention to these factors:

 - Current and future demand for your products.